shieldoo/shieldoo-mesh/README.md

 Nebula is a scalable overlay networking tool with a focus on performance, simplicity and security.
 It lets you seamlessly connect computers anywhere in the world.
 Nebula is portable, and runs on Linux, OSX, Windows, iOS, and Android.
 It can be used to connect a small number of computers, but is also able to connect tens of thousands of computers.

-Original github repository can be found there https://github.com/slackhq/nebula (Shieldoo Mesh is referencing this repository like golang package).
+Original github repository can be found there https://github.com/slackhq/nebula (Shieldoo Secure Network is referencing this repository like golang package).

 # Installation instructions